Welcome to the Elementary World Language Program (EWLP)!

 Williamson County Schools is proud to offer K-5 Spanish and Chinese classes at many of our elementary schools.
 Click on the links below to find out more about the program.

-We are excited to announce that we are opening registration for the spring semester on November 14.
+We are excited to announce that we are opening registration for the fall semester on July 1, 2017.
 Classes can fill up quickly, so don’t delay!
 Please see below to find helpful information and to register using our two-step process.
 We look forward to teaching your returning students and we always welcome new ones!

 Learn more about the program using the following links:

 Our Elementary World Language Program is based on a FLEX model.
 FLEX programs aim to give students a foundation for world language study while introducing basic phrases and encouraging communication.
 Our WCS FLEX program will nurture speaking and listening skills while also helping students develop an appreciation of other cultures and customs.
 Not only will students learn in each of the language programs, they will have fun learning!

 The purpose of the Elementary World Language Program is reflected in Student Programming Goal 2 of the WCS School Board’s Strategic Plan: “to develop and implement a world language curriculum at the elementary, middle, and high school levels in order to increase fluency in a foreign language.”